FloRich/uni-due-visual-study-planer/README.md

 # Getting Started

-Below are the instruction on how to navigate and use this project:
+Below are the instruction on how to navigate and use this project.

 # Prerequisites